adimajo/renard_joint/README.md

 This open-source project, dubbed `renard_joint`, is a component of this suite which deals with joint entity and relation extraction.
 The repository provides a **pipeline** and an implementation of **SpERT**[[1]](#1) for joint entity and relation extraction.
 The pipeline consists of a simple entity recognition and a multiple relation extraction[[2]](#2) model.
-The main contribution, described in upcoming paper, is that we provide a model trained on Environmental, Social and Governance reports, as well as Corporate Social Responsability (CSR) reports annotated by analysts at Crédit Agricole, such that these can be analyzed automatically.
+The main contribution, described in a paper accepted for publication (proceedings to be published later) at [SoGood2021](https://sites.google.com/view/ecmlpkddsogood2021/home), is that we provide a model trained on Environmental, Social and Governance reports, as well as Corporate Social Responsability (CSR) reports annotated by analysts at Crédit Agricole, such that these can be analyzed automatically.

-For storage reasons on Github, RE models as well as SpERT models for CoNLL04 and SciERC are not hosted here.
-Hence, lots of tests are deactivated for Github, but run on our internal Gitlab platform.
-If you wish to get them as well, please email Dr. Adrien Ehrhardt at <adrien.ehrhardt _ at _ credit-agricole-sa.fr>.

-Current test coverage on that platform: 89 %.
+Current test coverage on internal Gitlab platform: 89 %.

 ## Installation